d3-inc/v3-subgraph/README.md

 ## Local setup for doma testnet

-1. run `yarn start:graph` to start graph node
+1. run `yarn start:graph` to start graph node (if you are on a Mac M1 please look at https://github.com/graphprotocol/graph-node for instructions on how to run graph node)
 2. once the node is up and running, build the subgraph for doma testnet network, e.g. `yarn build --network doma-testnet --subgraph-type v3 `
 3. install graph cli: `npm install -g @graphprotocol/graph-cli@latest`
 4. create subgraph in local node: `graph create --node http://localhost:8020 uniswap-v3-doma-testnet`